ramirezStefano/GitHubProj/README.md

 This is a simple guide to GitHub use, some commands and the expected standards to use for upcoming projects.

 ## Workflow
-From an existing project e.g. (https://github.com/ramirezStefano/GitHubProj), we can fork from the browser GUI to the default User dierctory e.g. ../ramirezstefano dir.
-OR a directory can be specified e.g. ../foo/bar/foo
+From an existing project e.g. (https://github.com/ramirezStefano/GitHubProj), we can fork from the browser GUI to the default User dierctory ***e.g. ../ramirezstefano dir***.
+OR a directory can be specified ***e.g. ../foo/bar/foo***

-Once the project has been forked it can be worked locally without touching the Main in the web (github).
+Once the project has been forked it can be worked locally without touching the Main in the web (GitHub).
 We want to create a branch for the work updates.

 ## New Branch
-We continue to create a Branch with the appropiate name on what we are working, e.g. exNUpdate, Function module foo, work on file x...
+We continue to create a Branch with the appropiate name on what we are working, ***e.g. exNUpdate, Function module foo, work on file x, Bar_v2.0...***
 This is done with the following command

 ```shell